Skip to content Skip to footer

 While the findings reflect strong progress within a relatively short implementation period, sustaining these gains will require continued investment in local ownership, inclusive participation, institutional collaboration, and economic cooperation between communities.

-Overall, the findings suggest that community-driven peacebuilding approaches that combine inclusive dialogue, youth engagement, and shared livelihood initiatives can contribute to measurable improvements in trust, cooperation, and conflict management in fragile and conflict-affected communities.
+Overall, the findings suggest that community-driven peacebuilding approaches that combine inclusive dialogue, youth engagement, collaborative livelihoods, and substance use prevention can contribute to measurable improvements in trust, cooperation, and conflict management in fragile and conflict-affected communities.

-The project directly reached 2,651 beneficiaries and indirectly reached 121,744 people through social media engagement and awareness activities.
+The project directly reached 2,651 beneficiaries and indirectly reached 121,744 people through social media engagement, digital storytelling, and awareness activities amplifying peacebuilding messages and community voices across and beyond Plateau State.

 Download the Full Report Here.